edgedb/easy-edgedb/README.md

        b_places.name ?? m_places.name;
 ```

-Then we'll get this:
+Then we'll get this result:

 ```
 {'Buda-Pesth Munich', 'Bistritz Munich'}
 ```

 instead of something like 'Buda-Peth, Bistritz, Munich'.

-To get that output, we have to do two more things:
+To get that output, we can use two more functions:

-- [array_agg](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_agg) to turn a set into an array, then
+- First [array_agg](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_agg), which turns the set into an array.
-- [array_join](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_join) to turn the array into a string.
+- Next, [array_join](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_join) to turn the array into a string.

 ```
 WITH b_places := (SELECT Place FILTER Place.name ILIKE 'b%'),